liux120/ECE202_WASM/README.md

     [Rust](https://rustwasm.github.io/docs/book/introduction.html) is a programming language that can be complied into WASM.
 The setup on Raspberry Pi has some troubles but they are expected to be solved.
 This may also work for Web-based WASM.

+    [WebUSB API](https://wicg.github.io/webusb/) provides the access to USB in Web.

     **There are some Hello-World tutorials:**